 Social media is important in today’s world, but it seems to be a daunting task for most distribution companies.
 It can seem downright overwhelming to come up with topics to post about on a regular basis.
 Most businesses feel this way – not just distributors.
-What the following video to learn how to get started on the right foot with social media.
+Watch the following video to get started on the right foot by learning more about how to give customers what they want via social media:

 If you have a Facebook or Twitter account, but you are unsure how to get the most out of them, there can be a real feeling of uncertainty as to where to begin with social media.
 How do you know if you’re posting the right messaging?
 What should be the focus of each post?
 The key to solving these issues is to simplify.